Programs of Study

 All students registered in Columbia College during the regular academic year may elect one course each semester during the regular academic year on a Pass/D/Fail basis.
 This is in addition to any courses that are given only on a Pass/Fail basis.
 Students who do not utilize both Pass/D/Fail options during the academic year may elect, in the summer immediately following, to take one Summer Term course on a Pass/D/Fail basis.
 Courses used to meet the stated degree requirements (except those only given on a Pass/Fail basis) may not be taken Pass/D/Fail.
 All courses used to meet the requirements of a major or concentration, including related courses, are also excluded from this option, except the first such one-term course taken by the student in his or her eventual major, unless otherwise specified by the department.

 The purposes of this option are to encourage students to take courses of interest to them outside of the field of specialization and to permit those who have not decided upon a major to test their talents in a particular field that may be of interest.
 Students who wish to exercise the Pass/D/Fail option must designate a course for the grade of Pass/D/Fail when registering for each term in the College.
-A Pass/D/Fail course may be changed to a regular course or a regular course to a Pass/D/Fail course until November 15 in the fall term and until March 28 in the spring term during the academic year 2012–2013 regardless of whether a student has received a midterm grade for the class before that date.
+During the academic year 2013-2014, a Pass/D/Fail course may be changed to a regular course or a regular course to a Pass/D/Fail course until November 14 in the fall term and until March 27 in the spring term, regardless of whether a student has received a midterm grade for the class before that date.

 The grade of Pass is not used in calculating grade point average; the grades of D and Fail are used.